-I modified an existing plasmid containing nLuc fused to the 5’ UTR for pdpA.
 This has provided us with a reporter construct that is sensitive and easy to modify for use in our in vitro translation assay.
 I demonstrated that the E. coli ribosomes were active using the in vitro assay and replicated these results using ribosomes from multiple purification attempts, showing that purification of E. coli ribosomes using the sucrose cushion method is reproducible.
 I found that translation efficiency is affected by growth media, strain, 5’ UTR, lysis method, and concentration of ribosomes in the assay.
 I found that loading smaller amounts of ribosomes onto sucrose gradients leads to sharper 70S peaks and that lower ribosome concentrations have higher luminescence/pmol.
 Finally, I concluded that using 2 pmol of LVS ribosomes works well for luminescence in vitro and gives consistent and reproducible results.
 These findings can be applied to future in vitro assays that seek to measure the effects of bS21 homologs on translation of specific 5’ UTRs and contribute to an understanding of how bS21 homologs regulate translation in F. tularensis and modify the proteome to respond to different requirements or conditions.

 Reporter development for in vitro translation

-The pKR214 reporter construct is sensitive, because nLuc consistently displayed the highest signal of all the reporters we tested.
-It is easy to modify, because the UTR and promoter region are flanked by two cut sites (NotI and XmaI) that allow for easy removal of this region and its replacement with a DNA fragment containing a specific modification to the leader sequence or a different 5’ UTR.
+I generated a plasmid template for in vitro translation reactions, which uses the T7 promoter to drive expression of nLuc with the the 5´ untranslated region (UTR) of tul4 (pKR214).
+This reporter construct allows for increased sensitivity compared to fluoresecent reporters, as the luminescent signal from nLuc was consistently higher than the other tested reporters.
+It is easy to modify, because the UTR and promoter region are flanked by DNA encoding two enzyme digestion sites (NotI and XmaI).
+This allows for easy removal of this region and its replacement with a DNA fragment containing a specific modification to the leader sequence or a different 5’ UTR.
+[Why is this cool?
+Make the point here that we can easily test efficiency of translation of mRNAs with different UTRs]

-Purification of active ribosomes from E. coli and F. tularensis
+Purification of active ribosomes from E. coli

-E. coli MRE600 ribosomes were as active as kit ribosomes and consistent across purifications and in vitro assays, showing that purification of E. coli ribosomes using the sucrose cushion method is reproducible.
+E. coli MRE600 ribosomes were as active as kit ribosomes and consistent across purifications and in vitro assays, validating that we can reproducibly isolate active ribosomes using our sucrose cushion-based ribosome isolation protocol.

+Kasugamycin inhibits in vitro translation with E. coli ribosomes in our in vitro system at a concentration of 1mM.
+Since inhibition did not reach our threshold of significance, more experiments will have to be conducted for these results to be conclusive.
+Also, there is more assay-to-assay variability than we would like to see.
+[Conclude this paragraph with a statement about why this is great – what can we do now?
+This isn’t a full future directions, just a sentence that can be expanded on in in the future directions.]

+Purification of active ribosomes from F. tularensis

 Doubling the volume of cultured cells and switching to BHI medium led to a sizable increase in yield (~16 pmol/uL) and allowed me to obtain enough LVS ribosomes for in vitro assays.